Best films on Disney+ in November 2024

 2010 | Darren Aronofsky | 109 mins

-Why you should watch: Such was the quality of Portman’s performance, she outshone Nicole Kidman, Annette Bening, Jennifer Lawrence and Michelle Williams to claim the Best Actress award at the Oscars.
+Why you should watch: Such was the quality of Portman's performance, she outshone Nicole Kidman, Annette Bening, Jennifer Lawrence and Michelle Williams to claim the Best Actress award at the Oscars.
 Black Swan has been favourably compared to the twisted works of David Cronenberg and Roman Polanski, too.
+It's a thinking man's psychological thriller about a young ballerina's faltering grip on reality.

 Available now